civilservicelgbt/civilservicelgbt.github.io/_events/20200623-mr-motivator-pride-on.md

 ## How do I join?

-There is no need to register, simply head over to our Facebook page at 11:00 on 23th June to join the watch party, and watch the video.
+There is no need to register, simply head over to our Facebook page at 11:00 on 23th June to join the live premiere, and watch the video.
+You can [set a reminder here](https://www.facebook.com/civilservicelgbt/posts/2552557378327201).

 OR join our YouTube Premiere, be sure to set your reminder now: